119 East First Street, Room 23

 The assessed value, as determined by the Assessor's office, is a percentage of the market value of the property.
 The assessment percentage is set by state law and determined by the classification of the property.
 The classification and assessment rates of real property include Agricultural at 12%, Residential at 19% and Commercial properties at 32%.
 The assessed property value is one part of the formula in determining property taxes, with the other factor being a tax rate or levy, which is determined by the various taxing entities and jurisdictions.
 These include eight separate school districts, two road districts, six cities, three fire districts, five ambulance districts, and other miscellaneous levy districts such as the health department, the library, the Sheltered Workshop and the Counseling Center.

-In 2013 we assessed 5742 cars, 9503 trucks, 1465 motorcycles, 2 buses, 67 RVs, 1346 boats, 8 airplanes, 5412 trailers, 43 utility vehicles, and 524 historic vehicles.
-Each of these 24,112 vehicles has to be individually assessed each year.
+In 2019 we assessed 5110 cars, 11164 trucks, 1655 motorcycles, 708 RVs, 1425 boats, 7 airplanes, 5492 trailers, 64 utility vehicles, and 438 historic vehicles.
+Each of these 25,625 vehicles has to be individually assessed each year.
 In addition to this we have livestock including horses, cattle, hogs, sheep, goats, poultry, along with exotic animals.
 We also assess farm machinery, manufactured homes and business equipment.

 In addition to doing the above listed work, we also have to track the ownership and property lines of all the real estate.
 This is done by analyzing the deeds recorded in the County Recorder's office.
 The County Recorder's office will record nearly 4,000 documents this year.

-Joe and his staff are glad you visited this site.
 Please call the office if you have any questions.
-They will be glad to provide you with any help and assistance that you may need.
+We will be glad to provide you with any help and assistance that you may need.
 Thank you!